 \subsubsection{Supervised Paraphrasing and Denoising}

-Pre-training of sequence-to-sequence models before RL is a common practice \citep{Buck2018AskTR,Jaques2017TuningRN}.
-In a related work, \citet{Choshen2020OnTW} study RL for neural machine translation and show that having a pre-trained model close to producing good translation is crucial to obtain performance before RL is adopted.
-We follow these findings and train a new RL starting point to replace the machine-translation based model from AQA.
-This involves transfer learning of paraphrasing and denoising tasks with a T5-base model pre-trained on C4 corpus.
-This model has roughly 220 million parameters, similar to the capacity of the 210-million-parameter GNMT model.
-We first fine-tune the T5-base model on duplicated questions from the Quora dataset to achieve general paraphrasing ability.
-Then the MQR dataset is used to further fine-tune the model.
-The MQR work \citep{Chu2020HowTA} suggests that Quora and MQR create a good combination for improving query qualities.
-This fits our purpose of transforming noisy queries into more fluent reformulations.
-For both Quora and MQR dataset, we fine-tune using the prefix \textit{``paraphrase: "} for the input sequence and add ``\textless$\backslash s$\textgreater" special token as a suffix to both the source and target sequences.
-We lightly train on the Quora and MQR datasets for two epochs respectively.
+Pre-training of Seq2Seq models before RL is a necessary step \cite{Buck2018AskTR,Jaques2017TuningRN,Choshen2020OnTW}.
+We tune a new RL starting point to replace the translation-based model from AQA that has 210 million parameters.
+This capacity is close to the T5-base model with 220 million parameters.
+It is suggested in \cite{Chu2020HowTA} that Quora (paraphrase) and MQR (denoising) create a good combination for improving query qualities so they are are used for fine-tuning.
+For both datasets, we add prefix \textit{``paraphrase: "} to the input sequence and special end suffix ``\textless$\backslash s$\textgreater" to both the source and target sequences.
+We lightly tune for two epochs respectively.